lutraconsulting/MDAL/README.md

 ## Coding standards & Contribution

-MDAL is open-source project and all contributions to either documentation, format support, testing or code are more than appreciated.
-Any change to the code must go through Pull Request, followed by review of one of the MDAL core developer.
+MDAL is an open-source project and all contributions to either documentation, format support, testing or code are more than appreciated.
+Any change to the code must go through Pull Request, followed by review by one of the MDAL core developers.

 To be able to accept a pull request, please verify that: